absmach/supermq/docs/dev-guide.md

 ### MQTT Microservice
 MQTT Microservice in Mainflux is special, as it is currently the only microservice written in NodeJS.
-It is not compiled, but node modules need to be download in order to start the service:
+It is not compiled, but node modules need to be downloaded in order to start the service:

 ```
 cd mqtt